Robert Giuffra: Personal life and education

 Giuffra graduated from Bronxville (N.Y.)
 High School in 1978.
 He earned his bachelor's degree summa cum laude and Phi Beta Kappa from Princeton University's Woodrow Wilson School of Public and International Affairs in 1983.
 Giuffra graduated from Yale Law School in 1987.
 In 1998, Giuffra married Joyce Campbell, a former press secretary for Senator Bob Dole.
 The Giuffras have three children (Elizabeth, Caroline and Robert Giuffra III) and live in Manhattan and Southampton.

 The couple has been honored for their charitable work, receiving the Spirit of St. Nicholas Award from Cardinal Timothy Dolan at the 69th Cardinal's Christmas Luncheon in December 2014.
+Giuffra is a member of the Board of Trustees of the Catholic Charities of the Archdiocese of New York and was honored at the organization's annual gala in 2024.